 Res.
 102 (Rev. Guadalajara, 2010) recognized “§§ 71 and 78a) of the Tunis Agenda with regard to the establishment of enhanced cooperation on Internet governance and the establishment of the Internet Governance Forum (IGF), as two distinct processes”.
 The IGF brings stakeholders together annually to host a dialogue on international Internet-related public policy issues.

 One topic of discussion, concerning the implementation of the process of enhanced cooperation focuses on the role of different stakeholder groups.
 One view is that the “process towards enhanced co-operation involves all stakeholders in their respective roles, a recognition of the need for all stakeholders to recognize the ongoing roles of each stakeholder and for all to co-exist in an environment of mutual trusted co-operation” [source: UK ].

+The Tunis Agenda also recognizes that “[t]he existing arrangements for Internet governance have worked effectively to make the Internet the highly robust, dynamic and geographically diverse medium that it is today, with the private sector taking the lead in day-to-day operations, and with innovation and value creation at the edges” and makes no mention of the role of governments being any more critical to effective Internet governance than the role of any other stakeholder community.

 Another view is that there is a specific role for governments, as defined clearly in Para.
 69 of the Tunis Agenda: “enhanced cooperation is needed to enable governments, on an equal footing, to carry out their roles and responsibilities in international public policy issues pertaining to the Internet”, as well as in Para.
 71: “the process towards enhanced cooperation will involve all stakeholders in their respective roles” [sources: Saudi Arabia and Sudan, Algeria].

 One view is that participation of different stakeholder groups (especially civil society) could be improved in ITU forums discussing Internet-related public policy issues [sources: Cisco, ISOC].
 This has been a topic of active discussion at recent ITU conferences, assemblies and meetings.
 Detailed discussions on this topic were held as recently as in Council 2012 in the context of the modalities for open consultations by the CWG-Internet.
 Under the WSIS principles, ITU Plenipotentiary Resolutions 101, 102 and 133 resolve “to explore ways and means for greater collaboration and coordination between ITU and relevant organizations* involved in the development of IP-based networks and the future Internet, through cooperation agreements, as appropriate, in order to increase the role of ITU in Internet governance so as to ensure maximum benefits to the global community” (* including, but not limited to, ICANN, RIRs, Internet Engineering Task Force (IETF), the Internet Society (ISOC) and World Wide Web Consortium (W3C), on the basis of reciprocity).